AbhikChowdhury6/airQualPi/README.md

+so now the bme 280 capture is working!

+lets make the 2 cron jobs

+let's make a new flow to keep it separate from the video processing on the pi a folder called sensorData in it files like dd_dayDesctiptor

+the send works just like the other one

 so some notes on main
 - let's do a thing where we start with two sets of classes, actually 3 with the presence model